Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Description of the logistic processes and available data

 This importance score, which is defined by the retailer, takes values between 0 and 1, where a higher value corresponds to higher importance of including this SKU into the picking loop.
-It strongly depends on the number of picks for the specific SKU (correlation coefficient of 0.718), while also additional factors such as the number of units per order and the volume of the SKU affect this score.
+While this score is specific for the retailer under consideration, it allows for a generalisation of our model to other companies with their own importance measures.
+Here, the correlation between the importance score and the number of picks for the specific SKU (correlation coefficient of 0.718) should be noted.
+However, it also depends on additional factors such as the number of units per order and the volume of the SKU.
 As the distribution of the importance score has a strong positive skewness, we illustrate the frequency of the logarithm of importance scores for all SKUs in Figure \ref{fig:order_scores_picks} (a).
-The log importance score is approximately normal distributed with mean -7.81 and standard deviation 2.34.
+The log importance score is approximately symmetric around its mean of -7.81 with standard deviation 2.34.
 This implies that there is only a small number of SKUs having an importance score exceeding 0.1, while the score is fairly small and nearly equal for a large majority of SKUs.
 Due to the positive skewness of the total number of picks for the SKUs in the assortment of the retailer appropriate to be included in the picking loop, we again show a histogram of the logarithm of the number of picks per SKU in Figure~\ref{fig:order_scores_picks} (b).
 This distribution is again roughly symmetric with a mean log number of picks of about 6.84.
 For more than 80\% of the SKUs, the average number of units per order line is at most 2 (mean 1.70).
 This confirms prior statements of \citet{Boysen2021} on the characteristics of e-grocery purchases.
-For some SKUs, however, the average number of units per order line is larger with up to 13.92 units on average (for details see the boxplot in Figure~\ref{fig:units_pick} in the Appendix).
+For some SKUs, however, the average number of units per order line is larger with up to 13.92 units (for details see the boxplot in Figure~\ref{fig:units_pick} in the Appendix).
 The target stock for SKUs again varies across the assortment.
 More than 90\% of the SKUs have a target stock of less than 20 units with an average of 9.10 units, implying some flexibility in the assignment due to the limited space needed to assign single SKUs.
 However, the 1\% with the highest target stock have an average of 100.35 and a maximum of 252 units.
 In addition, the measures of 17.4\% of the SKU require an allocation to type 2 shelves only.